JonScott20/JonScott20.github.io/employment.md

 **Weekly Time Committment:** The employment for the event runs over a ten day span in July in which the average number of hours worked comes out to between 80-90 hours for each year of the event.

-Delivered vehicles to clients disembarking from private aircraft, attended to their luggage, and led them to the resort Assisted in cataloguing and organizing the return of rental vehicles in preparation for rapid relocation to alternate Hertz locations in Boise, Bozeman, and Rock Springs
+* Delivered vehicles directly on the tarmac to clients disembarking from private aircraft
+* Shuttled clients to their lodging at the Sun Valley Resort
+* Organized the return of vehicles and prepared them to be transported to other rental locations in Boise, Bozeman, and Rock Springs

 [Return to Home](https://jonscott20.github.io/)